 Every delicious meal begins with a good recipe: without all the ingredients, working in the right order, sequence and in just the right quantities, your dish just doesn’t come out right.
 Just like cooking in the kitchen, “cooking up” great sales leads requires a list of key ingredients and a consistent process to achieve a successful result.

 Great chefs know how to add an intangible touch to a dish that is all their own.
-In the same way, sales lead generation experts know how to draw upon the special nuances and human touch of furthering a conversation, identifying a prospect’s needs, and building relationships.
+In the same way, sales lead generation experts to know how to draw upon the special nuances and human touch of furthering a conversation, identifying a prospect’s needs, and building relationships.

 Here are the top ten ingredients necessary for “cooking up” great sales leads:

 1) Dials: Every sales lead begins by dialing the phone.
 Aim for a minimum of 20 dials per hour.
-20 dials should result in 5-6 conversations (about 5 minutes each) with key decision makers.
+20 dials should result in 5-6 conversations (about 5 minutes each) with key decision-makers.
 Keep your time between calls to an absolute minimum, as this is the most wasteful drag on productivity.
 Every minute you’re not on the phone is costing you money.

 2) Contact Rate: Try to obtain a 15% – 20% contact rate.
-This means you must have a strategy for navigating through gatekeepers and screeners to establish talk time with decision makers.
+This means you must have a strategy for navigating through gatekeepers and screeners to establish talk time with decision-makers.
 Read more here about how to manage gatekeepers on sales lead generation calls.

-3) Names of Decision Makers: If you don’t know the names and job titles of the decision makers you’ll be calling, your lead generation efforts are flying blind.
-Make sure to obtain at least 75% of the names and titles of your decision makers before you start dialing the phone.
+3) Names of Decision Makers: If you don’t know the names and job titles of the decision-makers you’ll be calling, your lead generation efforts are flying blind.
+Make sure to obtain at least 75% of the names and titles of your decision-makers before you start dialing the phone.
 Instead of spending time researching these names, you can purchase this data from a list broker.

 4) Script or Conversation Outline: Lead generation calls should not be improvised or off-the-cuff; instead, every call needs a certain level of planning so that you are prepared to work through the conversation and guide the prospects in the right direction.
-Think about what you are going to say to decision makers, anticipate your prospect’s top 5 objections, and then have rebuttals ready.
+Think about what you are going to say to decision-makers, anticipate your prospect’s top 5 objections, and then have rebuttals ready.

 5) Avoid Early Termination: Keep your script opening short and to the point.
 Prospects don’t like to listen to a lengthy pitch, especially if they don’t know you and haven’t heard from you before.
 Script shutdown or early termination of calls is the lead generation team’s worst nightmare.
 If you sound like you are simply reading from a sales script, you will lose credibility and the next sound you will hear is “click” as the prospect hangs up the phone.

-6) Well-targeted Market: Make sure that the companies on your list are the right size, the right type of companies and are located within your trading area.
+6) Well-targeted Market: Make sure that the companies on your list are the right size, the right type of companies, and are located within your trading area.
 There is a saying in the lead generation business, “You will be no better than the list.”
 Know your audience.
-The more you know about the companies and decision makers that you will be calling, the more successful your lead generation and appointment setting calls are going to be.
+The more you know about the companies and decision-makers that you will be calling, the more successful your lead generation and appointment setting calls are going to be.

 7) Accurate Data: Make sure your list is current and accurate.
 Bad phone numbers are the enemy of productivity.
 If you have a list with a 30% bad number ratio, this means that for every 10 hours you work on this list you really only worked 7 actual hours.
 Time spent calling bad phone numbers is just as wasteful as time spent not dialing the phone.